 Finally, outdoor furniture can help complete the home's look and give it a cozy vibe.
-While it's important to select outdoor furniture that can handle Florida's humidity or the salty air of a beachfront home, comfort is still the ultimate goal.
+While it's important to select outdoor furniture that can handle humidity or the salty air of a beachfront home, comfort is still the ultimate goal.
 Outdoor furniture can offer a great place to relax and enjoy the view.

-Choosing a Waterfront Property in Jacksonville, FL
+Choosing the Perfect Waterfront Property

-Between its beaches, the St. Johns River, and the Intracoastal Waterways, Jacksonville boasts 1,100 miles of navigable waterways, giving it more shorelines than any other city in the nation.
 With so many waterfront properties available, finding the best fit can be difficult.
 Although they are not the only factors to consider when choosing a waterfront home, finding the right insurance, anticipating future maintenance, researching local regulations and fees, and budgeting for fun expenses can help cut down on future costs.